hapax/hapax.github.io/assets/mindjam.md

 In contrast, brainjam promotes "brainjamor" (if you'll excuse the pun), a love of each moment as well as the whole.

-With eternal recurrence, you might view mindlessly trawling Facebook as a mere bump in the road on the way to a full and healthy personhood.
+With eternal recurrence, you might view doomscrolling as a mere bump in the road on the way to a full and healthy personhood.
 But brainjamor instructs us to ask the question: do we want to pickle these moments into our jam, forever?
 Perhaps you should go outside and watch the sunset instead.
 As Keats said, "A thing of beauty is a joy forever."
-The same goes for moments of unnecessary ugliness and boredom, for morbidly reading articles about Trump.
+The same goes is true for moments of unnecessary ugliness and boredom, for morbidly reading articles about Trump or trawling Facebook.
-Brainjamor suggests we should avoid these.
+Brainjamor suggests we should avoid these unless they are likely to become reflectively stable later.

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">